ShawnTe/my-reference-and-cheat-sheets/ajax.md

         $('#new-horse').parent().show();

         if (serverResponse.name != null){
               // blink border of input green
               // if on show all by tag page, ajax insert new li, chron desc
         $(".tagged-list").append("serverResponse.title");
-      $("#added-horse").attr("href", "/horses/" + serverResponse.id)    (to change the attr to modifies if there, adds if not getter and setter)
+             // (to change the attr to modifies if there, adds if not getter and setter)
+        $("#added-horse").attr("href", "/horses/" + serverResponse.id)
         } else {
       alert(serverResponse.error);
     }
     })